Dpdl-io/DpdlEngine/README.md

 # What is Dpdl?

 Dpdl is a <ins>**rapid development** programming language</ins> and <ins>**constrained device** framework</ins> with built-in database technology.
-Dpdl and enables access to the Java platform JRE API and any external java library via a dedicated API.
+Dpdl and enables access to the Java platform JRE API and to any external java library via a dedicated API.
 Dpdl supports also the <ins>embedding and on-the-fly execution</ins>  of other programming languages (**ANSI C, C++, Python, Julia, JavaScript, Lua, Ruby and OCaml**) directly within Dpdl scripts.
 Therefore Dpdl allows access to thousands of existing high-quality libraries.